QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 participants in market $-i$ ($-i$ means not $i$).

 This
-means that higher-order beliefs play no role: seeing equilibrium prices in effect lets decision makers pool their information sets [^footnote2] .
+means that higher-order beliefs play no role: observing equilibrium prices in effect lets decision makers pool their information sets [^footnote2] .